 Lourdes B. Avilés is a Professor of Meteorology at Plymouth State University in central New Hampshire.
-As part of the faculty of the Judd Gregg Meteorology Institute, she teaches a variety of courses to prepare future meteorologists and general courses in severe weather for students completing other majors.
+She is currently chair of the program and teaches a variety of courses to prepare future meteorologists, and general courses in severe weather for students completing other majors.
 Her topics of interest and research include historical meteorology, physical and dynamical meteorology, tropical weather and climate, and severe weather.
+She is also currently a trustee of the University Corporation for Atmospheric Research.
 She holds bachelor's and master's degrees in physics and a doctorate in atmospheric sciences (more details about her professional life can be found in her curriculum vitae).

 Dr. Avilés grew up in Puerto Rico during the 1970s and 1980s captivated with the hurricanes and tropical storms that seemed to threaten the island every year.
 She was also interested in many different aspects of math and science and at first chose to follow the path of theoretical physics.
 While completing her M.S. degree at the University of Puerto Rico, Mayagüez, she rediscovered her true passion thanks to the very active 1995 hurricane season.
 Applying physics to the atmosphere seemed like a much more suitable career choice to match her interests.
 She still enjoys all aspects of science and spends as much time as possible learning any new information that comes along and taking countless pictures of nature and places.
 She currently lives in New Hampshire with her family.